cgarbin/cgarbin.github.io/_posts/2021-02-28-deep-learning-for-image-processing-overview.md

 tags: [machine-learning, deep-learning, computer-vision]
 ---

 Deep learning revolutionized image processing.
 It made previous techniques, based on manual feature extraction, obsolete.
-This article reviews the progress of deep learn, with ever-growing networks and the new developments in the field.
+This article reviews the progress of deep learning, with ever-growing networks and the new developments in the field.

 <!--more-->